kmjohnson3/Intro-to-MRI/README.md

 1. [Intro to Bloch Solvers](NoteBooks/Intro_MRI_Bloch_Solvers.ipynb) : This notebooks introduces two ways to simulate the Bloch equations using either standard solvers or solvers assuming periods of free relaxation.
 2. [Spoiled Gradient Echo](NoteBooks/Spoiled_Gradient_Echo.ipynb) : This notebook simulates spoiled gradient echo as a means to create contrast in images.
 3. [Spin Echo](NoteBooks/Spin_Echo.ipynb) : This notebook simulates spin echo as a means to create contrast in images.
+4. [Basic Images](NoteBooks/BasicWeightedImages.ipynb) : The notebook simulated basic spin and gradient echo images for a digital brain phantom.
-4. [Spatial Selective RF](NoteBooks/Selective_RF_Excitation.ipynb) : This uses sinc pulses to investigate the tradeoffs in RF pulse choices.
+5. [Spatial Selective RF](NoteBooks/Selective_RF_Excitation.ipynb) : This uses sinc pulses to investigate the tradeoffs in RF pulse choices.
-5. [Cartesian Sampling](NoteBooks/Simulated_Sampling.ipynb) : This uses fake data to examine undersampling and reconstruction.
+6. [Cartesian Sampling](NoteBooks/Simulated_Sampling.ipynb) : This uses fake data to examine undersampling and reconstruction.
-6. [Cartesian Sampling Real Data](NoteBooks/Recon_Example.ipynb) : This uses real data to examine undersampling and reconstruction.
+7. [Cartesian Sampling Real Data](NoteBooks/Recon_Example.ipynb) : This uses real data to examine undersampling and reconstruction.
-7. [Magnetic Field Generation](NoteBooks/Field_Generation.ipynb) : Code to create magnetic fields from loops of wire.
+8. [Magnetic Field Generation](NoteBooks/Field_Generation.ipynb) : Code to create magnetic fields from loops of wire.

 # Advanced Notebooks
 1. [Variation Networks](AdvancedNoteBooks/VarNetToyExample.ipynb) : Toy example of using model based machine learning reconstruction to reconstruction images with reduced artifacts.